huhouhua/glctl/README.md

 ## 🧠&nbsp;TODOs

 - This cli tool is still in the development stage, and most of the resources are not completed.
-Your help is very much needed. 🙋‍♂️
+Everyone contribute is very much needed. 🙋‍♂️
 - Declarative resources are still in the design stage

 ## 🤝&nbsp;Issues